Skip to Main Content

 • An umbrella or raincoat (Unexpected rainstorms happen in Florida.)

-• Bathing suit (The Fountains Residence Hall, where you’ll be staying, has a pool and a lazy river for you to enjoy in the evening.)
+• Bathing suit and Beach Towel (The Fountains Residence Hall, where you’ll be staying, has a pool and a lazy river for you to enjoy in the evening.)

 • Will I be able to get a good class schedule if I come to one of the later Orientation sessions?